-The early Christian Church (which was relatively pure in its presentation of truth and in its living processes) eventually split into three main divisions: the Roman Catholic Church which today seeks to make capital out of the fact that it was the Mother Church, the Byzantine or Greek Orthodox Church and the Protestant Churches.
-All of them split away on the
+The early Christian Church (which was relatively pure in its presentation of truth and in its living processes) eventually split into three main divisions: the Roman Catholic Church which today seeks to make capital out of the factclaim that it was the Mother Church, the Byzantine or Greek Orthodox Church and the Protestant Churches.
+All of them split away on the question of doctrine and all of them were originally sincere and clean and relatively pure and good.
+All have steadily deteriorated since the day of their inception and today the following sad and serious situation can be found:----- a.

-- 1. The Roman Catholic Church is distinguished by three things which are all contrary to the spirit of Christ: - - a.
 An intensely materialistic attitude.
-The Church of Rome stands for great stone structures-cathedrals, churches, institutions, convents, monasteries.
+The Church of Rome stands for great stone structures cathedrals, churches, institutions, convents, monasteries.
 In order to build them, the policy down the centuries has been to drain the money out of the pockets of rich and poor alike.
 The God of the Roman Catholic Church is money.
 It is a strictly capitalistic church and is potent in the more Fascist countries.
-The money gathered into its coffers supports a powerful ecclesiastical hierarchy and provides for its many institutions and schools.
+The money gathered into its coffers supports a powerful ecclesiastical hierarchy and provides for its many institutions and schools. [page 198]